EllieDuan/EllieDuan.github.io/lab_expectation.md

 **PI mentor style**

 I usually tailor my mentoring styles to each individual member in the lab and adjust over time as they need.
-It is essential to have open and regular communication to make sure you have the support and training you need.
+It is essential to have open and regular communications to make sure you have the support and training you need.

 **Postdoctoral Researcher**